HuasoFoundries/google-maps-documentation/docs/Map.md

 <tr>
 <td><code><span>click</span></code></td>
 <td><div><strong>Arguments:</strong>&nbsp; <code><a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/MouseEvent.md">MouseEvent</a>|<a href="https://github.com/amenadiel/google-maps-documentation/blob/master/docs/IconMouseEvent.md">IconMouseEvent</a></code></div>
-<div class="desc">This event is fired when the user clicks on the map (but not when they click on a marker or infowindow).
-IconMouseEvent and ApiMouseEvent are identical except IconMouseEvent has a placeid.
-When this even is used and the placeid is set, the user clicked on a place.
-If it is not set the fields of ApiMouseEvent and IconMouseEvent are identical.</div></td>
+<div class="desc">This event is fired when the user clicks on the map.
+An ApiMouseEvent with properties for the clicked location is returned unless a place icon was clicked, in which case an IconMouseEvent with a placeid is returned.
+IconMouseEvent and ApiMouseEvent are identical, except that IconMouseEvent has the placeid field.
+The event can always be treated as an ApiMouseEvent when the placeid is not important.
+The click event is not fired if a marker or infowindow was clicked.</div></td>
 </tr>
 <tr>
 <td><code><span>dblclick</span></code></td>